Children's Consultation and Participation

 If decisions are made against people's wishes, they should be informed of the decision and the reasons for the decision should be explained.
 In these circumstances, the person should be informed of any rights they have to formally challenge the decision, and of the availability of the Complaints or Grievance Procedure (see Complaints and Representations Procedure).

 Sometimes children and young people express their preferences through their behaviour rather than through words i.e. by running away or by having tantrums.
 It is important to attempt to see beyond the behaviour and to try to see what the child or young person is trying to express.
-(Note: that where children have returned home from having run away, the ‘return’ interviews should be conducted by an independent person who has been trained to undertake this.
-See Rotherham LSCB Safeguarding Children and Young People who go Missing from Home and Care Procedure.)
+(Note: that where children have returned home from having run away, the 'return' interviews should be conducted by an independent person who has been trained to undertake this.
+See Rotherham Safeguarding Children Partnership Procedures, South Yorkshire Missing from Home and Care Protocol 2020).

 Finally, children and young people should be made aware of the systems and processes available to them if they wish to raise concerns or complain and what, if any, other forms of redress may be available to them if things go wrong.